 My name is Cheryl Bost, I'm 46 and I am currently in stage four renal failure due to autosomal dominant polycystic kidney disease (PKD).
 I'm here before you today to share my family's story and ask that you approve Otsuka's request to move tolvaptan forward as another avenue for families suffering with PKD.

-Read Cheryl's Testimony
+Read Cheryl's testimony

-Gayle Sellars - St. John, Indiana
+Gayle Sellars - St. John, Ind.

 Gayle Sellars passed away in March of 2013, leaving behind a strong legacy of advocacy and passion for finding treatments and a cure for polycystic kidney disease (PKD).